ndiayesamba1996/restyled.io/Configuration-Reference.md

 - `remote_files`: any files to download into the project directory before restyling, see below
 - `comments`: whether to leave comments on Pull Requests, disable if PR statuses are enough
 - `statuses`: whether to send Pull Request statuses in addition to leaving comments, see below
+- `request_review`: specify if and from whome to request review on the Retyle PRs
+- `labels`: a list of labels to add to created Restyle PRs
 - `restylers`: The list of *Restyler*s to run

 All keys are optional.